 The Best Volcano Cruises of Santorini are the following:

-Almost all of the sunset cruises of the island depart from the port of Athinios (the port where the big ferries from Athens also stop).Your cruise operators will give you instructions on where to meet and they may offer transport from your hotel.
-Hiking the volcano is a really cool experience but you really need to bring proper shoes for hiking as the terrain is tough and flips flops won’t do the job unfortunately… You would need about 30 mins to reach the top of the volcano where the views are stunning.
-The other cool thing you can actually experience while on the volcano cruise is swimming at the hot sulphur springs. Τhis can be really fun and depending on the cruise itself you have about 30mins to 1 hr in the springs themselves.
-If you actually book a more private (and obviously more expensive cruise like this one), you can pretty much organize the schedule as you want with your crew and even stay longer at the places where you feel you want more time!
+Almost all of the sunset cruises of the island depart from the port of Athinios (the port where the big ferries from Athens also stop).
+Your cruise operators will give you instructions on where to meet, and they may offer transport from your hotel.
+Hiking the volcano is a really cool experience, but you need to bring proper shoes for hiking as the terrain is rugged and flip-flops won’t do the job unfortunately… You would need about 30 minutes to reach the top of the volcano, where the views are stunning.

 - Monolithos Beach on Google Maps

-28. Experience the nightlife at Fira town
+28. Experience the nightlife in Fira town

 Read More on my detailed guide: Nightlife in Santorini